 Processing time for a new document is 10 business days from date the full and complete request in iMIT is submitted.

-Be sure to print and sign your new document and carry with all your previous Forms I-20 or Forms DS-2019 issued to you.
+Be sure to print and “wet” sign (not electronic signatures) your new document and carry with all your previous Forms I-20 or Forms DS-2019 issued to you when traveling (and especially if applying for a new entry visa at a U.S. Embassy/Consulate while abroad).

 Travel Requirements by Airlines to Enter the U.S.